 - A journal documenting the pain or discomfort you experience on a daily basis.
 This provides first-hand information of your experiences and may benefit your case.

 Furthermore, if you have seen more than one general practitioner or specialist about your injury, collect records from each doctor you have visited.
 The more documentation you have to prove the severity of your injury, the more likely you are to be awarded compensation.

 What Happens Before and During the Workers' Compensation Hearing

-It is important to note, per the new rules set forth by Iowa Workforce Development, attorneys no longer are able to meet with their clients in hearing rooms.
-Because of this, you should schedule a meeting with your legal representative in a private location to discuss the case.
+It is important to note, per the rules set forth by Iowa Workforce Development, attorneys are no longer allowed to meet with their clients in hearing rooms.
+Therefore, you should schedule a meeting with your legal representative in a private location to discuss the case.

 Receiving Compensation for Your Injuries

-Depending on your case, it may take several months for a final decision to be made.
-Additionally, if your request is declined, you have the ability to appeal for further consideration.
+Depending on your case, it may take several months for a final decision.
+Additionally, if your request is denied, you have the ability to appeal for further consideration.